SVK1996/golden-gate/README.md

 1. **Security:** Enhance security by implementing role-based access control (RBAC) for users and revoking of token during logout.

+2. **Scalability:**
-2. **Scalability:** Optimize database queries by using indexing as well as use of open source tools such as elastic search , read replication strategies, load balancing techniques to handle increased traffic interms of scalability.
+Implementation of efficient indexing techniques to optimize database queries, Integration of open-source tools like Elasticsearch to enhance search capabilities, Implementation of read replication strategies to distribute read traffic efficiently, Adoption of load balancing techniques to handle increased user traffic for improved scalability and performance.

 3. **Logging and Monitoring:** Implement a comprehensive logging and monitoring system to track application performance and errors with use of opensource tools such as prometheus and grafana.